oasis-tcs/osim/FAQ/value.md

 A: One might wonder about the value of supply chain information model standards to the various participants in technology supply chains: vendors, governments, enterprises, open source maintainers, service providers, and so on.
 A productive place to begin is to abstract the discussion from specific actors and instead examine roles which are variously shared, and not, across the ecosystem.

 NTIA ([2019](https://www.ntia.gov/files/ntia/publications/ntia_sbom_use_cases_roles_benefits-nov2019.pdf)) has previously used the roles of *Producer, Chooser, and Operator* to analyze and examine the roles and benefits of Software Bills of Materials.
-We extend that framework slightly, describing the primary roles as **Producer, Evaluator, and Consumer** as follows:
+We generalize that framework slightly, describing the primary roles as **Producer, Evaluator, and Consumer** as follows:

 * **Producer**: Creates components (hardware, software, data) for use in the supply chain.
     * *Examples*: Hardware manufacturers, software developers, cloud service providers.
 * **Evaluator**: Selects or assesses components, products, or services produced by others.
+    * **Chooser**: Selects components, products, or services produced by others.
+        * *Examples*: Enterprises procuring products, end-users shopping for devices, developers selecting OSS libraries.
     * **Observer**: Monitors the supply chain for performance, security, or compliance.
         * *Examples*: Security auditors, monitoring platforms, third-party certification authorities.
     * **Regulator**: Sets rules, policies, or standards that govern how a supply chain should operate safely.